opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

 upon which it is proposed to contradict the evidence-in-chief given by a witness must generally be put to him so that he may have an opportunity to explain the contradiction.
 As Jane Ong had failed to put many of her assertions to Mdm Lim during cross-examination, AR Phang discounted Jane Ong’s assertions on these issues.

 50     After reviewing Jane Ong’s allegations, Choo J was in entire agreement with the manner in which AR Phang had applied the rule in _Browne v Dunn_.
 AR Phang had correctly observed that the rule did not entail having to put every point to a witness.
-He had rejected only the contentions that went to “the heart of the matter”, and which Jane Ong failed to put to Mdm Lim: see _Dr Lo Sook Ling Adela v Au Mei Yin Christina_ [2002] 1 SLR 408.
+He had rejected only the contentions that went to “the heart of the matter”, and which Jane Ong failed to put to Mdm Lim: see _Dr Lo Sook Ling Adela v Au Mei Yin Christina_ <span class="citation">[2002] 1 SLR 408</span>.
 Such an approach was eminently reasonable.

 51     As for Jane Ong’s contentions against AR Phang’s substantive findings on the assets of the estate and their respective valuations, Choo J found that AR Phang had “weighed all the evidence and given credit where it was due, and did not appear to have accepted the evidence lightly, or rejected any carelessly”.
 Choo J considered that AR Phang’s findings were justified by the evidence and he therefore did not disturb AR Phang’s valuation of the deceased’s estate.